ewdowiak/word-embeddings/README.md

 With the trained model in hand, we can use the `ml-02_embed.py` script to retrieve the word vectors and cosine similarity matrix.
 That matrix is very large, so I also wrote the `cossim.sh` shell script to access a particular element.
 And I wrote the `cossim_slim.pl` script to retrieve the ten words that are most similar in context.

-For more information, please visit [Napizia](https://www.napizia.com/pages/ml-sicilian/ml-scn_p02.shtml).
-We look forward to seeing you there!
+For more information, please see my notes at: [doviak.net](https://www.doviak.net/pages/ml-sicilian/ml-scn_p02.shtml).